Litauen/docs.bannerlordmodding.lt/modding/crashes.md

     On new game start

-REASON: non-existant troop refferenced in party_templates.xml &lt;PartyTemplateStack ... />
+1. Non-existant troop refferenced in party_templates.xml &lt;PartyTemplateStack ... />

+2. When new culture is added: check culture's [Feats](/modding/cultures/#cultural_feats).
+Sturgian feats changed in 1.2.12->1.3.

 ----